supertorpe/casual-chess/README.md

 <img style="margin-left:10px;" src="screenshots/02_newgame_2.png">

 When creating the game 3 unique links are generated.
 One for the player with the white pieces, one for the player with the black pieces and one for spectators.
-The following screens allow you to copy these links to the clipboard, in order to share them.
+The following screens allow you to copy these links to the clipboard or share them via whatsapp, telegram or email.
 Each player has to use their link and keep it a secret ... anyone with the link could move your pieces instead!

 <img style="margin-left:10px;" src="screenshots/02_newgame_3.png">